shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     ![](../media/lab-03/image35.png)

-    Notice the Customer table has all the steps documented.
-Now let's save this view.
+    Notice that the Customer table has all the steps documented.
+Now, let's save this view.

 18. We need to save the Customer query as it has all the steps.
 We need to Enable load.
 Select the **ellipsis** in the **Customers** query box.